bouvet-openlab/typescript-angular-workshop/README.md

 ### Getting started

 It may be difficult to jump in and get started right away.
-To make this easier, there is a basic fill-in-the-blanks framework in place in the code to do feature #2 (search for where in the library the book is located).
+To make this easier, there is a basic fill-in-the-blanks framework in place in the code to do feature #2 (list a book's location in the library in the search results).

 Please follow the mini-tutorial below if you want some start help.